tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

   - Empathy
   - Social Skills
 - ![emotional strategies](./emotional-intelligence-strategies.png)

 ## Self Awareness Strategies
 - the ability to stay aware of your emotions in the moment and understand your tendencies across situations.

 ### Quit Treating Your Feelings as Good or Bad
 - pay attention when you feel an emotion begin to build.
-- try to understand the emotions and avoid labeling it good or bad.
+- try to understand the emotions and avoid labelling them good or bad.

 ### Observe The Ripple Effect
 - pay attention to how your emotions affect others.